-Back in July, I had a brilliant opportunity to visit Zimbabwe with my brothers’ girlfriend – Laura – and I severely underestimated just how incredible the trip would be!
-After I finished University a few years ago, I went backpacking for 6 months and one of the places I visited was South Africa.
-Among diving with sharks and crocodiles we also went on a three day safari to Pilansberg National Park, which at the time I thought was incredible, but after returning from Zimbabwe it paled in comparison.
-Our guide drove us through the park in a Ford Focus, blasting rap music (which I normally love, but there is a time and a place) and stopping so far from where the animals were we would have needed a telescope to see them.
+Back in July, I had a brilliant opportunity to go on a safari across Zimbabwe and I severely underestimated just how incredible the trip would be!
+After I finished University in 2012, I went backpacking for 6 months and one of the places I visited was South Africa.
+Among diving with sharks and crocodiles we also went on a three day safari to Pilansberg National Park.
+Whilst at the time I thought was incredible, it paled in comparison but after returning from Zimbabwe.
+Our guide drove us through the park in a Ford Focus, blasting rap music (which I normally love, but there is a time and a place).
+He stopped so far from where the animals were we would have needed a telescope to see them.

-Fast forward 5 years and my experience in Zimbabwe was completely different.
+Fast forward 5 years and my experience on a safari across Zimbabwe was completely different.
 I flew to Harare – the capital of Zimbabwe, and met the rest of the 13 in our group at the airport.
 We were an electic mix of 20 something’s from London, successful businessmen and women from the US and a retired couple from South Africa.

 My first stop was Pamuzinda Lodge in Selous where I stayed in this beautiful gate house, complete with a real log fire, hot water bottles in our beds and champagne on arrival.